openethereum/openethereum.github.io/Deploying-Dapps-to-Parity-Wallet.md

 # Overview

 DApps are an exciting way to showcase a contract or a series of contracts with a simple interface that allows users to interact with it in a secure way.
-This guide will provide a step-by-step guide for developers to develop dapps for their contracts and integrate these into Parity.
+This guide will provide a step-by-step guide for developers to develop dapps for their contracts and integrate these into Parity Wallet.

-Parity supports two types of dapps - one locally hosted (ideal for dapps still in development, or those dapps that are private) and network dapps (ideal for dapps applicable to a global community.)
+Parity Wallet supports two types of dapps - one locally hosted (ideal for dapps still in development, or those dapps that are private) and network dapps (ideal for dapps applicable to a global community.)

 ## Local DApps